dreamcatcher-tech/network/Inbox/2024-12-28 1342 making CRM as simply as possible.md

 what about using a postgres db, like what is already set up in the UI sample for the bots, and just storing the xml directly in the postgres db ? near zero effort, but completely throw away code.

+Can't decide if we should run the web app locally, or run it remotely and just run the api locally, or run the api in the actual cloud.

+We could just use files on disk to store the blob objects for now ?